Corporate Gift Matching: An Easy Way to Raise More

 - The organization receives the bonus matching gift!

 Matching gift programs are one of the most common types of corporate giving across the globe.
-These offerings enable tons of businesses to support the charitable missions their employees care about.
+They enable tons of businesses to support the charitable missions their employees care about.

-When employees interested in participating in a matching gift program are provided with said program guidelines, they can quickly determine whether their gift is eligible for a match and the amount they can expect the organization to receive on their behalf.
+When employees interested in matching gifts are provided with the program guidelines, they can quickly determine whether their gift is eligible and the amount the organization will receive on their behalf.

 Why Matching Gifts Matter